-- 6.21 You or any member of your household or any visitors must not park or leave any vehicle or motorcycle on the building except in a car parking space allocated to you.
+- 6.20 You or any member of your household or any visitors must not park or leave any vehicle or motorcycle on the building except in a car parking space allocated to you.
 If you do not have an allocated parking space you or any member of your household or any visitors must not park or leave any vehicle or motorcycle on the building.
+Any fines or costs imposed on the council by the management company for improper parking by you, any member of your household or visitor will be recovered from you. - 6.21 You or any member of your household or any visitors must not park or leave any trailer, caravan or boat or other similar thing on the building.
+If this happens, it shall be lawful for the council, Crest and/or the management company without prejudice to its rights hereunder to arrange for the removal of such item and to recover from you any costs incurred by them.

-Any fines or costs imposed on the council by the management company for improper parking by you, any member of you. - 6.22 You or any member of your household or any visitors must not park or leave any trailer, caravan or boat or other similar thing on the building.
-If this happens, it shall be lawful for the council, Crest and/or the management company without prejudice to its rights hereunder to arrange for the removal of such item and to recover from you any costs incurred by them. - 6.23 You must not abandon any vehicle on any part of the building.
-If this happens, it shall be lawful for the council, Crest and/or the management company without prejudice to its rights hereunder to arrange for the removal of such vehicle and to recover from you any costs incurred by them. - 6.24 You or any member of your household or any visitors must not abandon vehicles in the neighbourhood in which your home is situated.
+Any fines or costs imposed on the council by the management company for improper parking by you, any member of your household or visitor will be recovered from you.

+- 6.22 You must not abandon any vehicle on any part of the building.
+If this happens, it shall be lawful for the council, Crest and/or the management company without prejudice to its rights hereunder to arrange for the removal of such vehicle and to recover from you any costs incurred by them.
+Any member of your household or any visitors must not abandon any vehicle on any part of the building.
+If this happens, it shall be lawful for the council, Crest and/or the management company without prejudice to its rights hereunder to arrange for the removal of such vehicle and to recover from the registered owner any costs incurred by them. - 6.23 You or any member of your household or any visitors must not abandon vehicles in the neighbourhood in which your home is situated.
 The council will take steps to remove such vehicles and then charge the costs of removal to the registered owner.